A Case ‘Against’ Tithing | Verse By Verse Bible Study

 The Religious Deception: Religion teaches the idea that if you don’t give a tithe of 10% of your income to the church then you will face many dangers, including unanswered prayers, broken fellowship, and some may even go as far as to say that God will actually curse you.
 Religion takes Old Testament stories about Abraham and Melchizedek way out of context to make their case for a mandated tithing system in an attempt to either guilt Christians into giving or put them in fear of God’s wrath.

-The Truth From a Grace Perspective: Tithing was a matter of law and believers have been freed from law.
-There is not a single verse in the bible telling Christians to tithe, but instead we see a new way of giving in the new testament.
+The Truth From a Grace Perspective: Tithing was a matter of law and believers have been freed from the law.
+There is not a single verse in the Bible telling Christians to tithe, but instead, we see a new way of giving in the new testament.
 Give from the heart.
 Don’t give under compulsion.
-Give where there is need.
+Give where there is a need.
 Yes, Abraham did give a tenth to Melchizedek before the law, but (1) it was not a commandment and (2) he didn’t tithe from his own belongings but rather from the ‘spoils of war’ – someone else’s stuff.

 Tithing in Malachi

-Yes, Malachi does say to bring the whole tithe into the storehouse and God will poor out a blessing, but a storehouse is a place for storing food, not money, and religion has changed the verses meaning in hopes to make you think God has a special deal to ‘pay us back’.
+Yes, Malachi does say to bring the whole tithe into the storehouse and God will pour out a blessing, but a storehouse is a place for storing food, not money, and religion has changed the verse meaning in hopes to make you think God has a special deal to ‘pay us back’.
 The truth is God is not a needy God and He does not need our money to spread the gospel, and He’s not testing our faith by our tithes.